How to pay international contractors in Costa Rica

 With a distributed, remote company, you need a global payroll system that can handle payroll, employer taxes, and compliance for your workforce.

-An Employer of Record helps companies hire in other countries without creating a legal business entity.
+An employer of record helps companies hire in other countries without creating a legal business entity.
 EORs run payroll, manage employee benefits, and help your company comply with local laws and regulations.

 In Costa Rica, employers do not need to withhold and pay taxes on the contractor’s behalf.
 Contractors are responsible for processing and paying their own taxes.
 A Costa Rican contractor operating self-employed has a personal income tax rate of 10-25%, depending on income.

-Frequently asked questions about running payroll for contractors in Costa Rica
+FAQs about paying contractors in Costa Rica

 Does Costa Rica minimum wage apply to independent contractors in Costa Rica?